Other outdoor sports and activities

 Encourage friends and family to meet at regular times and days each week.
 Make it a routine, maybe to keep in touch or to help in fitness and wellbeing.
 You are much more likely to keep this routine if someone is waiting for you and less likely to cancel as you will not want to let them down.

 Take things you enjoy doing into the outdoors.
 I love taking photographs, so this was easy to do outside.
 Maybe you enjoy cooking, why not try cooking outdoors?
 Take a portable stove or BBQ to the coast or to a picnic area within a forestry site.
+If you enjoy a certain sport, join a club or league.
+Making outdoor activity part of your routine will keep you happy and healthy outside all year.

 Try new and exciting activities.
 Caving, kayaking, horse riding, abseiling, stand up paddle boarding etc. Book them in January for the spring or summer, you are then committed, and you will finally experience these activities you’ve always wanted to try.

+It's a good idea to set yourself a challenge for the year or some smaller goals each month to help you get outside.
 Don’t be too hard on yourself and stick to realistic goals.
 Life can become extremely busy and sometimes its difficult to avoid important commitments.
 Don’t be too strict or ridged with your goals as you be more likely to fail at your intention.

 If your hours outdoors start to decrease, don’t give up on what you are trying to achieve, be mindful of this and try and improve the following week.
+Set challenges such as Walk 1000 Miles, RED January and future races/events will help keep you motivated.